MeData and Its Collection

 - Rules contain MeData value-assertion-based conditions and trigger various actions to be performed when the condition is met.

-- ML & AI Models are downloaded and are given access to on-device MeData to enable insights & personalized outputs.
+- AI & ML Models are downloaded and are given access to on-device MeData to enable insights & personalized outputs.

 - Journeys are designed and deployed to collect and use MeData (including on-device intelligence) and create meaningful outputs for your customers to increase loyalty and trust.